marcboscher/Classical/README.md

   source.value = 1; //target.value === 1

 Classical.Html:
-A module containing a declarative, statically typed DOM api.
+A module containing a declarative, statically typed DOM API.
 It provides MVVM style binding on POJOs completely in JavaScript - No loosey-goosey HTML DSLs to memorize